argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_repo_bootstrap.md

       --provider string            The git provider, one of: azure|gitea|github|gitlab --repo string                Repository URL [GIT_REPO]
       --request-timeout string     The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
+  -b, --upsert-branch              If true will try to checkout the specified branch and create it if it doesn't exist
 ```

 ### SEE ALSO